pachyderm/pachyderm/doc/docs/master-1.13.x/deploy-manage/deploy/helm_install.md

      - Changes coming with Helm:
         For improved security, **Pachyderm services are now exposed on the cluster internal IP (ClusterIP) instead of each node’s IP (Nodeport)**.
 These changes do not apply to LOCAL Helm installations (i.e. Services are still accessible through Nodeports on Local installations)

 This page gives you a high level view of the steps to follow to install Pachyderm using Helm.
-Find our chart on [Artifacthub](https://artifacthub.io/packages/helm/pachyderm/pachyderm).
+Find our charts on [Artifacthub](https://artifacthub.io/packages/helm/pachyderm/pachyderm).

 ## Install
 ### Prerequisites